Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 In response to the significant population decline of the Southern Resident killer whales over the past decade, this population was listed as endangered under Canada’s Species at Risk Act in 2001, by Washington State in 2004, and under the U.S. Endangered Species Act in 2006.

-The ‘West Coast Transient’ population of Killer whales range encompasses the same waters as those used by the Resident Orca communities; British Columbia, Washington State, and Alaska.
+The west coast Bigg's population of Killer whales range encompasses the same waters as those used by the Resident Orca communities; British Columbia, Washington State, and Alaska.

 This population of Killer whales is distinct from the other killer whale populations occupying the waters of British Columbia.
-Transients are not as well understood as the Resident Killer whales, as they are more difficult to detect, both visually and acoustically, because of their reliance on stealth when foraging.
+Bigg's killer whales are not as well understood as the Resident killer whales, as they are more difficult to detect, both visually and acoustically, because of their reliance on stealth when foraging.

-Physically, Transient Orca and Resident Orca are very similar but there are some differences.
-The top of the dorsal fin of Transient Orcas tends to be more pointed, and the saddle patch ( the grey pigmentation along the side & behind the dorsal fin ) is further forward on Transients.
+Physically, Bigg's Orca and Resident Orca are very similar but there are some differences.
+The top of the dorsal fin of Bigg's orcas tends to be more pointed, and the saddle patch ( the grey pigmentation along the side & behind the dorsal fin ) is further forward on these anaimals.
 The real difference between the two ecotypes is in their behaviour and their food preferences.

-The diet of Transient Killer Whales is made up of marine mammals with Harbour seals (more than 50% of documented kills) being the primary prey source.
+The diet of Bigg's killer whales is made up of marine mammals with Harbour seals (more than 50% of documented kills) being the primary prey source.
 They also feed on Dall's and Harbour porpoises, and Northern and California Sea Lions, Pacific White sided dolphins, Gray, Minke and other whales..
-Transients have also been observed harassing, killing, and occasionally eating sea birds.
+They have also been observed harassing, killing, and occasionally eating sea birds.

 Their hunts are highly co-operative and coordinated efforts.
 Sometimes a hunt will take just minutes and at other times they last for several hours.

-The social structure of the Transient Killer whales is considerably different from that of the other ecotypes.
-Unlike the Resident Killer whales, the social groupings of Transient whales are much more fluid and difficult to interpret.
-Individual Transients do not necessarily stay with other closely related individuals and are frequently seen traveling alone.
-A typical Transient group might comprise a mother and two or three offspring, or perhaps several adult females of unknown relationship.
-Adult males often travel alone but may join with other Transients to form temporary foraging groups.
-The entire Transient population is linked through association, and are all acoustically linked through the sharing of calls.
+The social structure of the Bigg's killer whales is considerably different from that of the other ecotypes.
+Unlike the Resident killer whales, the social groupings of Bigg's whales are much more fluid and difficult to interpret.
+Individual animals do not necessarily stay with other closely related individuals and are frequently seen traveling alone.
+A typical Bigg's orca group might comprise a mother and two or three offspring, or perhaps several adult females of unknown relationship.
+Adult males often travel alone but may join with other Bigg's whales to form temporary foraging groups.
+The entire Bigg's orca population is linked through association, and are all acoustically linked through the sharing of calls.

 Offshore Killer whales are the least known of the three ecotypes of the northeastern Pacific Ocean.